 Probate & Estate Administration – Solicitors in Gosforth Serving Newcastle upon Tyne, the North East and Nationally

-When someone dies, it needs to be established who has the right to Probate to then administer the estate which essentially means to deal with the deceased’s property, money and possessions.
-It is understood how difficult a time this can be so let us assist by taking on any administrative burdens for you and your family in a professional yet sensitive way.
+When someone dies, you need to know who has the right to obtain Probate.
+This means the right to deal with the deceased’s property, money and possessions.
+It’s a difficult a time.
+So let us assist by taking on any administrative burdens for you and your family in a professional yet sensitive way.

-We have a 5 star rating on Google for the quality of our service and 99% of our clients are completely satisfied and would recommend Birch & Co to others.
-Please read some of our current clients’ Testimonials below of what they think of us.
+Read our 5 star rating on Google for the quality of our service and 99% of our clients are completely satisfied and would recommend Birch & Co to others.
+Please read some of our current clients’ Testimonials below .
 We hope that you feel the same way once we have looked after you.

 “Rebecca Griffiths gave us a wonderful service, always there to advise us with either a telephone call or email.
 We were always made aware of what was happening.
 Thank you very much”

 “Professional solicitor service offering mindful attention to detail when dealing with emotionally exhausting legalities”.

 Just call us on 0191 284 5030 or complete a Free Online Enquiry now to discover the price estimate for your circumstances.
 We are happy to discuss any probate queries you have.
 We can act whether just in relation to the Inheritance Tax account, the Grant of Probate application or the full estate administration and distribution.